Integralist/Stark/README.md

 Just to be clear that a 'pattern' and a 'component' are two different things.

+Summary: Component > Pattern > Layout

 A component is a single piece of functionality.
 If you had a list of news articles then the list could potentially be the component.
 You're inserting into the page a news listing component.

 As part of that component you have individual news stories that all look the same.
 They are a 'pattern'.
 We're abstracted the common design elements that make up the component as a whole into a pattern, and that pattern has been written in such a way that it is a reusable chunk of code (as we may find that the pattern we've abstracted is common across a lot of different components).

+A layout then dictates how the pattern looks at certain break-points.

 ### Where is the logic held?